Business Valuations During The Divorce Process

 Let Our Law Firm Assist You In Hillsboro, Portland Or Beyond

-Because our lawyers have more than 20 years of family law experience in high-asset divorce cases, we are experienced in handling all business valuation issues.
+Because attorney Barbara Aaby has more than 20 years of family law experience in high-asset divorce cases, our firm is experienced in handling all business valuation issues.
 Regardless of complexity, we are ready to bring our experience and work with forensic experts when necessary to protect your financial interests and well-being.

 Contact Us Today